intOppong/software_engineer_journey/tutorial_projects/README.md

 # Tutorials Projects

-Below is a list of Tutorial Projects i used as practice before doing the actual Project from the [guide](https://github.com/P1xt/p1xt-guides/blob/master/cs-wd.md).
+Below is a list of Tutorial Projects I used as practice before doing the actual Project from the [guide](https://github.com/P1xt/p1xt-guides/blob/master/cs-wd.md).

 **NOTE**
 * I based the selection of Tutorial Projects on the projects in the guide.